 You will need to undress and wear a hospital gown.
+We may shave the skin around the groin area.

 What happens during the procedure?

 This is a sterile procedure however the technique used may vary but generally you will lie on your back on the x-ray table.